MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction.md

 Defender for Endpoint provides detailed reporting for events and blocks as part of alert investigation scenarios.

-You can query Defender for Endpoint data by using [advanced hunting](advanced-hunting-query-language.md).
+You can query Defender for Endpoint data in [Microsoft 365 Defender](microsoft-defender-security-center.md) by using [advanced hunting](advanced-hunting-query-language.md).
 If you're running [audit mode](audit-windows-defender.md), you can use advanced hunting to understand how attack surface reduction rules could affect your environment.

 Here is an example query: